Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Golett.md

 ---
 Ability1: Iron Fist
 Ability2: Klutz
+Baby: 'No'
+BookImageName: HOME622.png
+BookShinyImageName: HOME622_s.png
 BoxSprite: SRD-BoxSprite-golett.png
+DexCategory: Automaton Pokemon
+DexDescription: Very few have been seen in old ruins.
+These Pokemon are thought to have been created by the science of an ancient and mysterious civilization.
+The energy inside of it comes from an unknown source.
 EventAbilities: ''
 GenderType: N
 HasForm: 'No'
+Height:
+  Deimeters: 10
+  Feet: 3.3
+  Meters: 1.0
 HiddenAbility: No Guard
 HomeSprite: SRD-HomeSprite-golett.png
 Learnset: '[[SRD-Golett-Learnset]]'
 Legendary: 'No'
 Name: Golett
 Number: 622
+PrimaryEggGroup: Mineral
+SecondaryEggGroup: ''
 Sprite: golett.png
 Type1: Ground
 Type2: Ghost
+Weight:
+  Hectograms: 920
+  Kilograms: 92.0
+  Pounds: 202.8
 ---

 #PokeroleSRD/Pokedex